michelle7465/Samuela-Bardenas1/README.md

 -  High: Unauthorized access enables attackers to manipulate network settings, intercept traffic, or launch other malicious activities, such as man-in-the-middle attacks.

 **4. Weak Administrator Passwords**
--  Critical: Weak passwords for administrator accounts pose a critical security risk, as they can be easily guessed through brute-forced Attacks
+-  Critical: Weak passwords for administrator accounts pose a critical security risk, as they can be easily guessed through brute-force attacks.

 -  High:  the likelihood of unauthorized access to critical systems and resources to gain access and manipulate to sensitive information.